 Where appropriate, primary care providers (PCPs) should use a combination of non-pharmacological and pharmacological options to build a comprehensive and personalized plan that incorporates the patient’s goals.

-To supplement the tool, we are compiled resources that are specific to each Local Health Integration Network (LHIN).
+To supplement the tool, we have compiled resources that are specific to each Local Health Integration Network (LHIN).
 Click on the LHIN to access its resources.

 The Management of Chronic Non-Cancer Pain Tool was developed using the CEP’s integrated knowledge translation approach.
 This approach ensures that providers are engaged throughout the development processes through the application of user-centered design methodology.
 Clinical leadership of the resource was provided by Dr. Arun Radhakrishnan.
 Clinical experts were also engaged to provide feedback on the management of chronic non-cancer pain.

-The Management of Chronic Non-Cancer Pain Tool is one of several resources developed as part of the Knowledge Translation in Primary Care Initiative.
-This multi-year initiative is a collaboration between the Centre for Effective Practice (CEP), Ontario College of Family Physicians (OCFP), and Nurse Practitioners’ Association of Ontario (NPAO).
-Funded by the Ministry of Health and Long-Term Care, this initiative supports primary care providers with the development of a series of clinical tools and health information resources.
+The Management of Chronic Non-Cancer Pain Tool is one of several resources developed as part of the 2014 to 2017 Knowledge Translation in Primary Care Initiative.
+This multi-year initiative was a collaboration between the Centre for Effective Practice (CEP), Ontario College of Family Physicians (OCFP), and Nurse Practitioners’ Association of Ontario (NPAO).
+Funded by the Ministry of Health and Long-Term Care, this initiative supported primary care providers with the development of a series of clinical tools and health information resources.
 Learn more about the Knowledge Translation in Primary Care Initiative.